-AfriScotia was created by Dr Allan T. Moore, an academic at the University of the West of Scotland (UWS), who at the time of the organisation’s creation was the programme leader for the undergraduate criminal justice degree at the institution.
-As a member of the UWS Centre for African Research on Enterprise & Economic Development (CAREED), and their Centre for Culture, Sport & Events (CCSE).
-Having worked for UWS since 2007, Dr Moore had links with Africa prior to becoming an academic, with three cousins who are equally Scottish and Nigerian through the marriage of his Scottish uncle and Nigerian Aunt.
+AfriScotia was created by Dr Allan T. Moore, a senior lecturer at the University of West London (UWL), who at the time of the organisation’s creation was the programme leader for the undergraduate criminal justice degree at the University of the West of Scotland (UWS).
+Dr Moore remains an external member of the UWS Centre for African Research on Enterprise & Economic Development (CAREED), and their Centre for Culture, Sport & Events (CCSE).
+Dr Moore has had family links with Africa sincle long before becoming an academic over fifteen years ago, having three cousins who are equally Scottish and Nigerian through the marriage of his Scottish Uncle and Nigerian Aunt.

-On employment with UWS, Dr Moore initially had a role as lecturer in law, before moving sideways to take up a position as lecturer in criminology & criminal justice.
+On employment with UWS in 2007, Dr Moore initially had a role as lecturer in law, before moving sideways to take up a position as lecturer in criminology & criminal justice.
 In 2017 he became the programme leader for that degree.
-In addition, Dr Moore has had a range of contracted roles with Robert Gordon University (Aberdeen), University of Westminster (London), De Montfort University (Leicester), Glasgow Caledonian University, and London Southbank University, between 2010 up to the present day.
-Throughout his career, Dr Moore has maintained a focus on Africa, with experience ranging from participating in international extradition proceedings in London, to being invited to carry out activities or speak at international events in the Netherlands, Kenya and Rwanda.
+Dr Moore moved employment to a position as senior lecturer at UWL in January 2022.
+In addition, between 2010 and the present day, Dr Moore has had a range of contracted external examining roles with Robert Gordon University (Aberdeen), University of Westminster (London), De Montfort University (Leicester), Glasgow Caledonian University, and London Southbank University.
+Throughout his career, Dr Moore has maintained a research, consultancy, and teaching focus on Africa, with experience ranging from participating in international extradition proceedings in London, to being invited to carry out activities or speak at international events in settings including the Netherlands, Kenya, The Gambia and Rwanda.